rock-hu/minor-projects/openharmony-sig/ohos_react_native/docs/en/common-development-scenarios.md

 ### Precautions for Using a Custom Bundle Command

-- The current version provides the `bundle-harmony` command to directly use the HarmonyOS-based RN bundle script.
+- The current version provides the `bundle-harmony` command to directly use the OpenHarmony-based RN bundle script.
 You only need to set correct parameters.

 - If you want to eliminate command difference across platforms and use a custom bundle command instead of `bundle-harmony`, you can refer to the bundling process in the **react-native-harmony-cli/dist/commands/bundle-harmony.js** file, import the HarmonyOS bundle configuration through `createHarmonyMetroConfig`, and compile the bundle file based on the configuration.
 Then, you need to add operations related to `copyAssets`.
 Ensure that the path format of the image resource is the same as that of the image resource encoded in the bundle.